Have you ever found yourself sat at your computer wondering exactly WHERE an image that you’ve taken is?

 What to do now…

-Now, to save you time remembering all of that, be sure to get the Lightroom Workflow Checklist download I created just for you.
-Click on the image below to grab it.
+Now, to save you time remembering all of that, be sure to get the Lightroom Starter Kit download that I created just for you.
+You’ll get a full guide to importing, your workflow checklist, an exporting cheat sheet AND some Lightroom presets!

 From this basic outline of a workflow, you can then personalise it to suit your own situation, type of images you take, and how you want to edit them.
 It might take you a little while to smooth it out so that it suits you - you’ll often finding yourself tweaking your workflow throughout the years, but the main bulk of it will remain the same.